Every day, thousands of new Amazon Sellers find out the hard way that the “great” product they had envisioned selling on Amazon:

-Some sellers will themselves use the supplier’s product information to search Amazon, and manually pull back the product’s Sales rank information on the product detail page
+Some sellers will themselves use the supplier’s product information to search Amazon, and manually pull back the product’s sales rank information on the product detail page

 It’s the same process as above to collect the information.
-But the job is tasked to individuals or teams overseas who data-mine the Amazon site – the seller sends over a document or spreadsheet with the product titles, brand names, and manufacturing part numbers, and the outsourced team provides the sales rank data.
+But the job is tasked to individuals or teams overseas who data-mine the Amazon site.
+The seller sends over a document or spreadsheet with the product titles, brand names, and manufacturing part numbers, and the outsourced team provides the sales rank data.

 This is actually against Amazon’s terms and may be illegal in certain states, yet many sellers have hired or built robotic programs (called “bots”) to crawl Amazon’s site and scrape the information they need by brand, keyword, or manufacturing part number.

-Amazon Product API
+4. Via Amazon’s Product API

 The quickest and best method is to collect information via Amazon’s Product API.
 This API was originally intended for Amazon affiliates to use to automatically promote the type of products that fit their criteria.
 Sellers have adapted this to product research so they can collect the necessary information they need to make informed purchase decisions.